 There’s no solid evidence indicating that your diet affects whether you develop UC.
 You may find that certain foods and drinks aggravate your symptoms when you have a flare-up, though.

 - drinking small amounts of water throughout the day

 - limiting your intake of high fiber foods

 - avoiding fatty foods

-- ask a dietician if you should take a multivitamin
+Also, ask a doctor if you should take a multivitamin.

-There is no known cure for ulcerative colitis.
-If you have this condition, you will need to be monitored by your doctor and carefully follow your treatment plan throughout your life.
+If you have UC, a doctor will need to monitor your condition, and you’ll need to carefully follow your treatment plan throughout your life.